hmlongco/Factory/README.md

 Or you can just buy me a cup of coffee!

+And maany thanks to my new sponsors: sueddeutsche, doozMen.

 ## Author

 Factory is designed, implemented, documented, and maintained by [Michael Long](https://www.linkedin.com/in/hmlong/), a Lead iOS Software Engineer and a Top 1,000 Technology Writer on Medium.